-Visualising the collaborations on the Program Board allows the room to spot bottlenecks.
+Visualising the collaborations on the ART Planning Board allows the room to spot bottlenecks.
 It is not uncommon for one team to have to do some underlying architectural work that then allows a number of other teams to make progress; this would be visually represented by a pink ticket with a number of strings running out to features in other teams.

 Figure 2: Potential Bottlenecks

 Since the work that the pink ticket represents is vitally important to a number of other features and the train can see this; then the train can take steps to ensure that the Team has planned the work sensibly and has given itself space to give the critical piece of work the best chance of success.

 Are There Structural Issues With The Teams?

 The ART Planning Board can also be used to visualise structural issues within the teams.
 The more that the train is composed of stream aligned teams capable of delivering Features end-to-end, the fewer the collaborations that you’d expect to see.
 There will always be collaborations, even with stream aligned teams, because the features may overlap and the teams in planning will need to negotiate with each other who is doing the work in the overlap for the benefit of all the teams involved.
 Large numbers of pink collaboration tickets over and above those expected from overlaps in the work are often an indication of structural issues within a team.